PARTH264/Machine-Learning-Tutorial/README.md

 ├── tutorial.pdf                # The tutorial document (if applicable)
 ├── code/                       # Directory containing all code files │   └── tutorial_notebook.ipynb # Jupyter Notebook with code and explanations
-├── data/                       # Any datasets used in the project │   └── dataset.csv             # Example dataset
+├── data/                       #  datasets used in the project │   └── diabetes.csv             # dataset
-└── figures/                    # Generated plots and images
-    └── visualization.png       # Example figure
 ```

 ## Getting Started